thomasvalera/GildedRose-Refactoring-Kata-Swift/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+_This Kata was forked from EmilyBache's GitHub [here](https://github.com/emilybache/GildedRose-Refactoring-Kata)._